longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Tax Rates View Button

-Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates Dialog` box as shown in :numref:`Tax Rates Selection Dialog` in the `Civilization Menu`_ section.
+Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates` dialog as shown in :numref:`Tax Rates dialog` in the `Civilization Menu`_ section.

 National Status View
 ^^^^^^^^^^^^^^^^^^^^